aaronhurt/lua-consul/README.md

 * **consul.domain** - built upon init, based on the envrionment var **CONSUL_DOMAIN** or defaults to 'consul'
 * **consul.port** - built upon init, based on the environment var **CONSUL_PORT** or defaults to '8500'.
 * **consul.scheme** - built upon init, either defaults to 'http' or deducted from **CONSUL_URL** env var.
+Based upon its' value we will require either socker.http or ssl.https.

 * **consul.body** - response body after performing an API request.
 Although consul provides responses in json, in lua terms it's just a string.
 We use cjson.decode to convert json string into a lua table,